Convection-Diffusion-Reaction

 It can combine this with use various limiters:

-Monotonized central differences
+Monotonized central differences.

+Our motivation for using the CTU discretization lies in the time step selection for the CTU and donor-cell methods, see Time step limitation.
 Typically, we want to achieve a dimensionally independent time step that is the same in 1D, 2D, and 3D, but without directional splitting.

 Face extrapolation